prajankya/ros-mobile-robot/README.md

 ![im](doc/im1.png)

+## Please give a star in top right corner of this page if you follow this tutorial

 # Workflow
 For developing a mobile-robot(we are focusing on wheeled robot), the stepwise workflow we are following is as follows